The Obsolete Man: Original epilogue

-Usually Serling delivered his closing narration off-camera.
-But for the earlier episode ("A World of His Own"), Serling delivered the closing narration of that episode on-camera, as he would for "The Obsolete Man" and season three's "The Fugitive".
+Usually Serling delivered his closing narration off-camera, but for the earlier episode ("A World of His Own"), Serling delivered the closing narration of that episode on-camera, as he would for "The Obsolete Man" and season three's "The Fugitive".
 Serling's original narration was longer, but the middle section was cut for broadcast.
 As scripted, the original narration reads as follows (with the cut section in italics):

 The Chancellor, the late Chancellor, was only partly correct.
-He was obsolete.
-But so is the State, the entity he worshipped.
-Any state, entity, or ideology becomes obsolete when it stockpiles the wrong weapons: when it captures territories, but not minds; when it enslaves millions, but convinces nobody.
+He was obsolete, but so was the State, the entity he worshipped.
+Any state, entity, or ideology becomes obsolete when it stockpiles the wrong weapons; when it captures territories, but not minds; when it enslaves millions, but convinces nobody.
 When it is naked, yet puts on armor and calls it faith, while in the Eyes of God it has no faith at all.
 Any state, any entity, any ideology that fails to recognize the worth, the dignity, the rights of Man...that state is obsolete.
-A case to be filed under "M" for "Mankind" - in The Twilight Zone.
+A case to be filed under "M" for "Mankind" - in the Twilight Zone.

 In popular culture

-Serling's opening narration is sampled in the song "Axle Grinder" by Australian drum and bass band Pendulum as well as "Thieves!
+Serling's opening narration is sampled in the song "Axle Grinder" by Australian drum and bass band Pendulum, as well as "Thieves!
 (Screamed the Ghost)" by American hip-hop duo Run the Jewels on their 2016 album, Run the Jewels 3.
 The climatic scene is sampled throughout the song "Playdough" from the album The Citizen Abortion by American punk rock band Toys That Kill.
+Two lines from the hearing scene were sampled in industrial groove metal band Death Therapy's songs "Prodigal" and "Possessed" on the album The Storm Before the Calm.